Marinated Goat Cheese

 - 1 quart goats milk

-1 cup buttermilk
+- 1 cup buttermilk

-4 cloves garlic, peeled
+- 4 cloves garlic, peeled

-1/4 cup olive oil (a Good extra virgen olive oil)
+- 1/4 cup olive oil (a Good extra virgen olive oil)

-fresh sprigs of sage and of thyme (2 each)
+- fresh sprigs of sage and of thyme (2 each)

-sea salt to taste
+- sea salt to taste

 - 1Combine the goats milk and buttermilk in a saucepan.
 Over a very low heat bring to a simmer and cook until curds are formed.
 This varies in time and can take up to 30 minutes.
 Add salt and pepper if you’d like.